arnoudb/frostybot/LIGHTSAIL.md

   ![Lightsail11](https://i.imgur.com/yAL5Rkj.png)

 * Frostybot is now installed and accessible via http://\<yourstaticip\>/frostybot (replace \<yourstaticip\> with the static IP address that you created earlier.
-If you rety to browse to the address, you should see output similar to the following:
+In this example's case the URL is http://18.185.145.110/frostybot/.
+If you try to browse to the address, you should see output similar to the following:

   ![Lightsail12](https://i.imgur.com/yplGT2H.png)